HOME • SEARCH • EMAIL • ABOUT

 Uvaria uncata Lour.

 Artabotrys hexapetalus (L.f.)
-Bhandari is an accepted name.
-The Plant List
+Bhandari is an accepted species.
+KEW: Plants of the World Online

 Ilang-ilang is a common name shared by (1) Ilang-ilang gubat, Desmos cochinchinensis (2) Ilang-ilang, Cananga odorata, and (3) Ilang-ilang vine, Arbotrys hexapetalus.